 - Serving Bowls: I love the mini salsa bowls you can do for individual tables or serving just like the restaurants.
 You can get them in black but these are my favorite and bring a lot of festivity to the party.

-I understand that balsamic reduction can be a little more time consuming than someone may want for just a simple salad like this.
+I understand that balsamic reduction can be a little more time-consuming than someone may want for just a simple salad like this.
 However, the flavors are still really good, so instead substitute for a pre-made Balsamic Glaze like Bertolli.
-These are generally available by the vinegars in your local store.
+These are generally available by the vinegar in your local store.

 Try adding small chunks of fresh watermelon and mint leaves instead of strawberry and basil.

 Absolutely!
 Premade rotisserie chicken that is shredded makes a super quick and protein filled salad.
 That being said, the best is to add freshly grilled chicken and then Strawberry Caprese topping to it.
 Delicious!